renannunes05/olist_consumer_behaviour/README.md

-I used SQL in BigQuery to perform the analysis, the findings were summarized on a [Tableau Dashboard](https://public.tableau.com/app/profile/renan.nunes/viz/OLIST_17213253050220/Dashboard1#1) and here below are some of the conclusions:
+I used [SQL](https://github.com/renannunes05/olist_consumer_behaviour/blob/main/olist.sql) in BigQuery to perform the analysis, the findings were summarized on a [Tableau Dashboard](https://public.tableau.com/app/profile/renan.nunes/viz/OLIST_17213253050220/Dashboard1#1) and here below are some of the conclusions:

 ## Key takeaways:

-- Even though 77% of transactions were rated 3 or plus out of 5, only 3.5% of customers returned for at least a second time.
-It is keen to investigate customer experience in depth to understand this issue.
+- Even though **77% of transactions** were rated **3 or plus out of 5**, only **3.5% of customers returned** for at least a second time.
+To understand this issue, it is keen to **investigate customer experience in depth**.
-- The top 10 performing product categories correspond to 68% percent of total sales and should be the focus when addressing how to increase sales.
+- The **top 10 performing product categories** correspond to **68% of total sales** and should be the focus when addressing **how to increase sales**.
-- The average value of PCs orders is almost ten times higher than the average order value.
-Computers and accessories appear in the top 10 performing product categories.
-Therefore, this group is very strategic when leveraging revenue.
+- The **average value of PCs orders** is almost **ten times higher** than the average order value. **Computers and accessories** appear in the **top 10 performing product categories**.
+Therefore, this group is very strategic when **leveraging revenue**.
-- 42% of customers live in São Paulo, which is also where 59% of sellers are located.
-It suggests that lower freight prices or/and faster deliveries impact positively on consumers' purchase decisions.
+- **42% of customers live in São Paulo**, which is also where **59% of sellers** are located.
+It suggests that **lower freight prices** or/and **faster deliveries** positively impact consumers' purchase decisions.
-- Customers shop more during the week with higher frequencies from 10AM to 4PM.
-This is important when considering the best time to promote marketing actions that encourage more purchases.
+- **Customers shop more during the week** with higher frequencies from 10 AM to 4 PM.
+This is important when **considering the best time to promote marketing actions** that encourage more purchases.
-- Regarding payment methods, 78% of purchases used credit cards and 66% of that were made in two or more instalments.
-We can direct marketing efforts towards consumers who follow credit card pages on social media, for instance.
+- Regarding payment methods, **78% of purchases used credit cards** and **66% of them were made in two or more instalment**s.
+An effective strategy could be **directing marketing efforts towards consumers who follow credit card pages on social media**, for instance.